 9. Marketing Plan

 Beside the strategic plan, you should also develop a comprehensive marketing plan.
-The marketing plan will give you a clear idea how you will attract future prospects, turn them to paying customers and maximize your lifetime customer value.
+The marketing plan will give you a clear idea of how you will attract future prospects, turn them into paying customers and maximize your lifetime customer value.
 In your strategic plan include a summary of the marketing plan.

 People are the biggest asset in any organization.
 All the best strategies will fail if the right people are not there to implement.
 So it is of utmost importance to have the right people for all successes.

 This section ensures that you have the appropriate human resources to execute on the growth potentials you have identified and accomplish the goals you established for your company in section five of the strategic plan.
 This section should include a list of your current team members and identify which type of skilled employees you need to hire in the next year to accomplish the company goals.